Section 26a of the TVA Act

-The power to approve or disapprove applications under this part is delegated to the Vice President, Resource Stewardship, or the designee thereof, subject to appeal to the Chief Executive Officer and discretionary review by a designated committee of the TVA Board, as provided in §1304.6.
-In his/her discretion, the Vice President may submit any application and supporting materials to the Board for its approval or disapproval.
-Administration of the handling of applications is delegated to the Natural Resources staff or the group with functionally equivalent responsibilities.
+The power to approve or disapprove applications under this part is delegated to the Vice President, Natural Resources, or the designee thereof, subject to appeal to the Chief Executive Officer and discretionary review by a designated committee of the TVA Board, as provided in § 1304.6.
+The administration of applications is delegated to the Natural Resources staff or the group with functionally equivalent responsibilities.

-(b) If a hearing is held for any of the reasons described in subsection (c), any interested person may become a party of record by following the directions contained in the hearing notice.
+(b) If a hearing is held for any of the reasons described in paragraph (c) of this section, any interested person may become a party of record by following the directions contained in the hearing notice.